 The basics of meeting

 Fix a convenient time, date and place to meet.
 You can find free meeting places in libraries, community centres, some churches, neighbourhood houses, and schools.
 Some groups meet in a favorite restaurant or cafe.
 To keep a group together, decide on a regular monthly meeting time, or think of another way of staying in touch.
-Agree on an agenda beforehand.
-A good agenda states meeting place; starting time, time for each item, ending time; objectives of the meeting; and items to be discussed.

 Display everyone's contribution